-5 Fill out the Automation form.
+5. Fill out the Automation form.

-- a Enter Task name and Sequence number. - b Click Get application to refresh the list of applications stored in Serena Release Automation and then select an application. - c Click Get environment to refresh the list of environments for the selected application and then select one or more environments. - d Click Get process to refresh the list of processes for the selected environments and then select one of more processes. - e In the Release Automation Parameters section, enter parameters and the list of servers on which you want to run these parameters.
-You can specify only servers that are already defined in Serena Release Automation.
+- a.
+Enter Task name and Sequence number. - b.
+Click Get application to refresh the list of applications stored in Release Automation (Nolio) and then select an application. - c.
+Click Get environment to refresh the list of environments for the selected application and then select an environment. - d.
+Click Get process to refresh the list of processes for the selected environments and then select a process. - e.
+In the Release Automation Parameters section, enter parameters and the list of servers to which you want to pass these parameters.
+You can specify only servers that are already defined in Release Automation (Nolio).